polauf/WebCamEnhancer/README.md

 ### Filter view

 **Left Double-click**
-  - Adds selected filter to the processiong queue.
+  - Adds selected filter to the **bottom** of processing queue.
   - More double-clicks icrease its order when it should be applied.

 **Right-click**
+ - Adds selected filter to the **top** of processing queue.
- - Decrease order of selected filter or remove it.
-(Not working *TODO*)
+ - Decrease order of selected filter or removes it if it is at the bottom of queue.

  **Middle-click**
  - Removes selected filter from the queue.